dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 * <xref:security/enforcing-ssl>
 * <xref:host-and-deploy/proxy-load-balancer>
 * [RFC 7230: Message Syntax and Routing (Section 5.4: Host)](https://tools.ietf.org/html/rfc7230#section-5.4)
-* When using UNIX sockets on Linux, the socket is not automatically deleted on app shut down.
+* When using UNIX sockets on Linux, the socket isn't automatically deleted on app shutdown.
 For more information, see [this GitHub issue](https://github.com/dotnet/aspnetcore/issues/14134).

 > [!NOTE]
 > As of ASP.NET Core 5.0, Kestrel's libuv transport is obsolete.
 The libuv transport doesn't receive updates to support new OS platforms, such as Windows ARM64, and will be removed in a future release.
 Remove any calls to the obsolete <xref:Microsoft.AspNetCore.Hosting.WebHostBuilderLibuvExtensions.UseLibuv%2A> method and use Kestrel's default Socket transport instead.